 How far do we travel for the week?
 You will travel between 800-1000kms for the week.
 It is advised that your vehicle can travel 600 road km on 1 tank of fuel.

 Do we need our own camping equipment?
 Yes – you do need to provide all of your own camping equipment.
+Including toilet facilities.
 You will be camped away from civilisation for 6 nights.
-But you will have access to shops during the week.
+However you will have access to shops and camping grounds during the week for supplies and a shower.
+The camping grounds are happy to let you shower for a small fee.
+Keep in mind the drought is horrendous at the moment and water is scarce.
+Lets hope the rains come before September.

 Can we stock up on supplies during the week?